bokeh/bokeh/docs/bokeh/source/docs/first_steps/installation.rst

     Necessary to use the :func:`~bokeh.plotting.graph.from_networkx` function
     to generate Bokeh graph renderers directly from NetworkX data.

-pandas
-    Necessary for the :func:`~bokeh.plotting.figure.hexbin` function.
-    Additionally, having pandas installed makes some aspects of Bokeh simpler to use.
-For example, glyph functions are able to automatically convert pandas DataFrames to Bokeh data sources.

 psutil
     Necessary to enable detailed memory logging in the Bokeh server.